Why Spreadsheets Don’t Cut It Anymore

 And it worked.

-But maintenance has changed.
+But maintenance management has changed.
 Organizations have discovered maintenance affects the entire operation.
 And that means they’re paying attention in ways they weren’t in the past.

 You used to get phone calls when something broke.
 Now you’re getting phone calls asking for details about your maintenance operations: costs, productivity, inventory turnover, replacement forecasting, etc.